LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 To code, you can read lines one at a time, and append them to the part of the paragraph read so far.
-There is one thing to watch out for: The ReadLine method *throws away* the following newline in the input.
-You need to preserve it, so be sure to explicitly add a newline, ``"\n"``, back onto your paragraph string after each nonempty line is added.
+There is one thing to watch out for: The ``ReadLine`` function *throws away* the following newline ("\n") in the input.
+You need to preserve it, so be sure to explicitly add a newline, back onto your paragraph string after each nonempty line is added.
 The returned paragraph should end with a single newline.

-Throw away the empty line in the input after the paragraph.
+Throw away the empty line
+in the input after the paragraph.
 Make sure you stop after reading the empty line.
 Making sure you advance the reader to the right place is very important.